vinson-remoteit/remoteitPi/README.md

 - Note: If your device isn't detected after a few search attempts, make sure your Wi-Fi credentials are correct in the **wpa_supplicant.conf** file (if the device is connected Wi-Fi) or that the Ethernet is connected properly.
    <img src="https://user-images.githubusercontent.com/42136920/79466963-368dad80-8038-11ea-8f1b-2e678523d9ce.png" width="700">

-10. After scanning completes, you will see something like "1/1" or "1/2" above the displayed remote.itPi details.
-That represents (current device)/(total devices) on your LAN.
+10. After scanning completes, you will see something like "1 of 1" or "1 of 2" above the displayed remote.itPi details.
+That represents "(current device) of (total devices)" which were found on your LAN.
 The first one may or may not be your Raspberry Pi.
-Use the forward ( > ) and back ( < ) arrows to locate the new device if more than one is found.
+Use the forward ( > ) and back ( < ) arrows to locate your new device if more than one is found.
 Once you find your new remote.itPi, click **CONNECT** to connect to it.
     <img src="https://user-images.githubusercontent.com/42136920/79839988-3ef73700-83f0-11ea-8d2e-fb1d59e1f89f.png" width="700">

 11. You will be prompted to log in to your remote.it account.
 If you have not created a remote.it account, click "Create an account" to create one.